Types of Tutoring in the ASAC

 - Meeting with tutors to convey expectations

-- Scheduling class tours to Tutorial Services or inviting a Tutorial Services representative present in class
+- Scheduling class tours to the ASAC or inviting an ASAC tutoring representative present in class

-In addition to math and writing tutoring, Tutorial Services also offers tutoring in a variety of subjects.
+In addition to math and writing tutoring, ASAC tutoring also offers tutoring in a variety of subjects.
 Multiple-subject tutoring schedule may be obtained by contacting the front desk at (909) 274-6605.
 Other courses we tutor for include: